 - Depictions of sexual contact between humans and non-anthropomorphic animals.

 - Depictions of minors in any sexual situation or extreme violence against minors.

 - Depictions that can be considered a direct threat against another person.

 - Depictions that may otherwise be considered legally actionable.

-Decisions regarding suitability theme and content are the sole discretion of the Further Confusion Art Show staff.
+Decisions regarding suitability theme and content are the sole discretion of the Further Confusion Art Show Lead.

 - A print from a limited print run must be numbered, along with the size of the print run (e.g. “5 of 20″).

 - The method of printing must be given (lithograph, giclée, etc.).

 - If the print was made from a plate (such as a lithograph), and the plate has been destroyed, the date of the plate’s destruction must be given.

 Paper crafts and 3D Art must be one of a kind or that of a limited run and labeled as such.